-The most typical form of rape is forcible rape, in which a rapist uses violence or threats of violence to coerce a victim into sexual intercourse.
+Perhaps the best known form of rape is forcible rape, which typically involves force or threats of violence to accomplish sexual intercourse.
 In most states, however, rape can also occur in a number of other ways.
-For example, rape generally also consists of sexual intercourse occurring under these conditions:
+For example, rape generally also consists of sexual intercourse where the rapist:

 Degrees of rape.
-In some states, first degree rape may consist of rape accompanied by severe physical injuries.
-First degree rape carries a harsher punishment than second degree rape, which may involve no physical injuries beyond the rape itself.
+Some states divide rape into degrees.
+First degree rape may consist of rape accompanied by severe physical injuries; it carries a harsher punishment than second degree rape, which may involve no physical injuries beyond the rape itself.

 Rape between married partners.
-In most states, if sexual intercourse is nonconsensual within the meaning of the rape laws, the fact that the parties are married is irrelevant.
-Of course, the fact that the alleged rapist is her husband may make it more difficult for a wife to convince the police or a judge or jury that rape rather than consensual intercourse took place.
+In most states, if sexual intercourse is nonconsensual, the fact that the parties are married is irrelevant.
+Of course, the fact that an alleged rapist is the victim's husband may—depending on the facts—make it more difficult to establish that rape rather than consensual intercourse took place.

 Facts: Belinda is sleeping when Stan breaks into her apartment, pulls out a knife, and threatens to use it unless Belinda agrees to sexual intercourse.
 Belinda pleads with Stan to leave, but he refuses and begins to strike her.
 Eventually Belinda gives Stan a condom and says, "At least use protection."
 Stan uses the condom while having sexual intercourse with Belinda.

-Facts: Amanda goes out to dinner with her boss Fred.
+Facts: Amanda goes out to dinner with her boss, Fred.
 After dinner, Fred suggests that "we go back to my office and enjoy ourselves."
-Amanda has heard that Fred has been violent in the past.
-Fearing both that Fred may hurt her and that her career may suffer if she doesn't go along, Amanda agrees to go back to the office and engages in sexual intercourse with Fred.
+Though Fred hasn't acted roughly or threatened her, Amanda has heard that he has been violent in the past.
+Fearing both that Fred may hurt her and that her career may suffer if she doesn't go along, Amanda agrees to go back to the office and has sex with Fred.

-Verdict: Fred is not guilty of raping Amanda.
-Fred neither used force nor threatened harm to Amanda.
-Her subjective fear based on what she has heard about Fred doesn't invalidate her consent.
-Of course, Amanda may have a valid civil claim against Fred and the company for workplace sexual harassment.
-(Learn more in Nolo's article Fighting Sexual Harassment.)
+Verdict: Fred isn't guilty of raping Amanda.
+Her subjective fear based on what she has heard about him doesn't invalidate her consent.
+(On the other hand, though, Amanda may have a valid civil claim against Fred and the company for workplace sexual harassment.
+(Learn more in Fighting Sexual Harassment.))

 Until the mid-1970s, evidence rules tended to discourage rape victims from reporting the crime.
-Since then, largely as the result of political pressure from women's rights groups and their allies, two dramatic shifts in rape evidence laws favorable to rape victims have taken place.
-First, rape shield laws often prevent defendants from inquiring into rape victims' sexual histories.
-Second, in most states, the general rule forbidding inquiry into defendants' past crimes has been abandoned in sexual offense cases.
-When a defendant is charged with rape or another sexual offense, the prosecution can offer evidence of the defendant's past sexual offenses.
+Since then, largely as the result of political pressure from women's rights groups and their allies, there have been dramatic shifts in rape-evidence law; these shifts favor alleged victims.
+First, rape-shield laws often prevent defendants from inquiring into rape victims' sexual histories, except under limited circumstances.
+(See Rape Shield Laws: Protecting Sex-Crime Victims.)
+Second, when it comes to sexual offense cases, most states have abandoned the general rule forbidding inquiry into defendants' past sexual crimes.
+When a defendant is charged with rape or another sexual offense, the prosecution can typically offer evidence of any past sexual offenses.

-One good way to find a criminal defense lawyer is to ask friends, acquaintances, or other lawyers for referrals -- and then interview the candidates.
-In addition, Nolo provides a personalized Lawyer Directory with information about each lawyer's experience, education, and fees, and perhaps most importantly, the lawyer's general philosophy of practicing law.
-By using Nolo's directory you can narrow down candidates before calling them for a phone or face-to-face interview.
+One good way to find a criminal defense lawyer is to ask friends, acquaintances, or other lawyers for referrals—and then interview the candidates.
+In addition, Nolo provides a Lawyer Directory with detailed information about each attorney.
+By using Nolo's directory, you can narrow down candidates before calling them for a phone or face-to-face interview.